 Some local items are more desired than others

-Understanding the type of items shoppers are searching for will help your store stock the right items.
+Understanding the type of items shoppers are searching for will help your store understand how to use locally sourced ingredients to increase sales.
 The products they desire vary with the top local categories, including produce (58%), bakery items (54%), and eggs (51%).
 This shopper group is curiously less concerned about the origin of shelf-stable items and frozen foods (despite the rising popularity of frozen foods).
 The hottest local item?
 Strawberries.
 The research found that 62% of shoppers would be willing to pay at least 15% more for locally grown strawberries.

 If they can’t find items at your store, they’ll shop elsewhere

 Your shoppers are looking for fresh, local options.
 Despite this, many are not finding these choices at their local grocery store.
 Research found that 39% of shoppers have a hard time consistently finding the fresh, local choices they want at the grocery store.
 Keep your shoppers loyal to your store—the price of ignoring these shoppers is a costly one.
 The research found 85% of grocery shoppers will change from their prior store of choice if it means more access to local food.

 Some stores are acknowledging this shift.
 The Fresh Market in Palm Beach Gardens will offer a fresh department with 100 local items from 15-20 local farms, rotated seasonally.

 Providing & selling local helps small businesses and local economies